ossf/scorecard/docs/checks.md

 *.sig, *.sign, *.intoto.jsonl.

 If signatures are found for the releases, a score of 8 is given.
-If SLSA provenances are found for the releases, a maximum score of 10 is given.
+If SLSA provenances are found for the releases, the maximum score of 10 is given.

 Note: The check does not verify the signatures.